MicrosoftDocs/winrt-related/winrt-related-src/toolkits/winui/release-notes/winui-2.2.md

 ms.topic: reference
 ---

-# Windows UI Library 2.2 prerelease
+# Windows UI Library 2.2

 WinUI 2.2 is the next upcoming release of the Windows UI Library.
 It is currently in preview and available as a prerelease NuGet package.